wp-plugins/wordpress-tooltips/readme.txt

 7. Tooltips Widget On Sidebar

 == Changelog ==
+= Version 3.5.3 =
+More tips in admin area

 = Version 3.5.1 =
 Fixed the bug of apostrophe error in tooltip keyword